Raw chicken is one of the scariest foods out there when it comes to how to store it.

 How to freeze opened raw chicken

-- Wrap each chicken breast tightly in plastic wrap.
+- Wrap each individual chicken breast tightly in plastic wrap.

-- Place the plastic-wrapped pieces of chicken into either a Ziploc freezer bag.
-Or you can wrap then again with a layer of foil.
+- Place the plastic-wrapped pieces of chicken into a Ziploc freezer bag.
+Or you can wrap them again with a layer of foil.

 - Squeeze all the air out of the freezer bag.